datajerk/ctf-write-ups/umdctf2022/trace_story/README.md

 This challenge is a great way to learn about `ptrace`.
 If new to `ptrace` consider reading [https://www.linuxjournal.com/article/6210](https://www.linuxjournal.com/article/6210)--it's 20 years old, but it's still spot on and very useful.

 > There are multiple ways to solve this.
 Below is just _one_ way.
+Below that is a second way.

 ## Analysis